The Best-Smelling Beauty Products Actually Have A Downside

 Does fragrance counteract moisturizing benefits in body lotion?

-Because while fragrance does not directly impact hydration levels, it can obliquely cause dry skin.
+While fragrance does not directly impact hydration levels, it can obliquely cause dry skin.
 Fragrance can impact the skin's barrier function, which impairs its ability to retain hydration.
 "If a fragrance is irritating, it can compromise the skin barrier," explains dermatologist Ramya Garlapati, MD.
 "When the skin barrier is compromised, it is unable to retain water within the skin leading to a decrease in hydration.
-Skin needs to be adequately moisturized to repair and maintain the skin barrier to function properly."
+Skin needs to be adequately moisturised to repair and maintain the skin barrier to function properly."

 “